mohan8git/ethnicity/README.md

 Steps:
-First collect all the dataset start labelling them.
+1. First collect all the dataset start labelling them.
+2. Install the darknet in your system you can do in windows or ubuntu.